Updated on November 26, 2025

 It’s not about loyalty programs or gimmicky discounts.
 It’s about full transparency, real-time pricing, and helping you make the most of what you’ve already got, whether that’s a solar system, a home battery, or an EV in the driveway.

-At PSC, we’re finding ways to help our customers save money.
+At PSC Energy, we’re finding ways to help our customers save money.
 We team up with solar companies like Amber when we believe they will provide value to you.
 They’re worth a call.

 It’s a smarter way to take control of your energy.